Tiny-Earth/DemoSite/site/src/summative.md

 ## Summary of Summative Assessment

 - Summative assessments evaluate whether students have achieved the intended learning objectives at the end of a learning period.
-- They evaluate achievement of the established learning objectives and provide feedback to both students and instructors.
+- They provide feedback to both students and instructors.
 - Summative assessments are usually (but not always) tied to grading or other performance metrics.
 - Rubrics provide detailed descriptions of the criteria and standards used to assess student performance, reducing subjective and biased grading.
 - Summative assessments provide data about learning that can inform future changes - an important component of scientific teaching.